Maximum Insured Value (Previously Declared Value)

 Slabd

-Slabd does not determine the Declared Value on your behalf and is not responsible for underestimated declared card values.
-Check out our terms and conditions for further information.
-If the Declared Value you have set is lower than the actual market value of the card PSA will request that your card be placed in the correct service level. Â
+Slabd does not determine the Maximum Insured Value (or shipping Declared Value) on your behalf and is not responsible for underestimated values.
+Check out our terms and conditions for more information.
+If the value you have set is lower than the actual market value of the card, PSA may request an upgrade to the correct service level.

 PSA